jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/billing/index.md

 To set up your billing account, complete these steps:
 1. Go to your Bluemix dashboard and select the space that is listed in your DevOps Services project settings.
 2. Click **Services**, and from the DevOps section, select either **Delivery Pipeline** or **Track & Plan**.
-3. Make sure that the space that corresponds to your DevOps Services project is selected.
+3. Make sure that the space that corresponds to your DevOps Services Bluemix project is selected.
 4. Choose a billing plan.
 5. Click **Create.**